 2. Nohkalikai Waterfalls: A Majestic View

 Another of the great tourist places in Cherrapunji, where one cannot complete a tour to Meghalaya without is a visit to the legendary Nohkalikai Falls.
 The tallest plunge falls in India, these waterfalls thunder down in a single fall down a height of 1,115 feet.
 The beautiful falls with the lush forest make a spectacular view.
+This is a must add destination to your places to visit in Cherrapunji in one day itinerary.

 3. Mawsynram Village: Where Rain Gods Rest

 Known to be one of the wettest places on earth and the best of Cherrapunji places to visit, Mawsynram is an idyllic village in Meghalaya.
 One of the best places to visit near Cherrapunji, the village experiences rain almost throughout the year.
 It is an ideal place to spend a day relaxing amid bountiful nature.
+This is amongst the most popular Cherrapunji tourist places.

-Things To Do: Village Walk, Birdwatching
+Things to do: Village Walk, Birdwatching

 4. Krem Mawmluh: For A Unique Experience

-cherrapunji places to visit is incomplete without a visit to the numerous caves.
+Cherrapunji places to visit is incomplete without a visit to the numerous caves.
 This place has a lot of natural caves with stalagmite and stalactite formations.
 And one of such places to visit in Cherrapunji is the Mawmluh Caves or Krem Mawmluh.
 The river disappears beneath the ground when you enter the glorious cave.
 It’s a unique experience to wade through the alien looking cave!

 Location: Behind Mawmluh-Cherra Cements Ltd., lower, Sohra-Laitkynsew Rd